Bobby612/L5-Project/LLtoBig3/readme.md

 ## Known issues
 * The way types are recorded is sub-optimal -- would be good to split type and dependency order.
+    * Currently, dependency order is first, type is second
 * Alignment is not recorded at many places
 * Do something more reasonable with unsupported instructions.
 Currently, they are just printed out and ignored.